-During the year, the First Nation made a loan to Wincrief, a company that the First Nation holds an interest in as discussed in Note 1 and Note 7.
-The loan was made in the amount of \$500,000 at a floating rate of TD prime (3.00% at March 31, 2014) and an amortization period of 180 months.
+During the previous year, the First Nation made a loan to Wincrief, a company that the First Nation holds an interest in as discussed in Note 1 and Note 7.
+The loan was made in the amount of \$500,000 at a floating rate of TD prime (2.85% at March 31, 2015) and an amortization period of 180 months.
 The loan is repayable in monthly installments of \$3,453.08 including interest.
-No payments were made on the loan before March 31, 2014.
+No payments have been made on the loan as at March 31, 2015.

-Subsequent to March 31, 2014, Wincrief filed for bankruptcy protection.
+During the year, Wincrief filed for bankruptcy protection.
 Specific equipment was listed as security for the loan, but the security has been determined to be inadequate.
 As a result, the First Nation is commencing legal action in an attempt to recover the value of the loan.
 The ultimate outcome of this action is not determinable at this time.